 Median Annual for this early childhood education salary: $68,430

 Grant writers are always in demand.
 They are often pulled from the pool of people who have experience in the field/industry in which the organization operates.
 Nonprofit organizations, private schools, and even public charter schools often apply for grants to help supplement their funding.
-While job growth in the field is currently pretty stagnant, writers working in a grantmaking capacity for religious, civic, professional, and similar organisations make good money.
-A grant writing job isn’t necessarily something to count on finding but it’s good to be aware of the possibility so you can take advantage of the opportunity when it arises, if you’re interested.
+While job growth in the field is currently pretty stagnant, writers working in a grantmaking capacity for religious, civic, professional, and similar organizations make good money.
+A grant writing job isn’t necessarily something to count on finding, but it’s good to be aware of the possibility so you can take advantage of the opportunity when it arises if you’re interested.

 Early Childhood Special Education Teacher